Leggett-Garg inequalities with deformed Pegg-Barnett phase observables: Introduction

-In this work, we consider two deformed Pegg--Barnett operators as observables of the LGI.
+In this work, we explore the LGIs for a boson system weakly coupled to a zero-temperature environment.
+In this scenario, we can exactly solve the master equation of the boson system with a closed-form expression \cite{Azuma2021,Walls1994,Barnett1997}.
+We consider two deformed Pegg--Barnett operators as observables of the LGI.
 We show that the quantum Fourier transform (QFT) simplifies the implementation of QND measurements considerably.
-We examine fluctuations of observation of the deformed Pegg--Barnett operator caused by imperfect gates in a quantum circuit of the QFT.
-We study the LGIs for a boson system weakly coupled to a zero-temperature environment.
-In this scenario, we can solve the master equation of the boson system exactly in a closed-form expression \cite{Azuma2021,Walls1994,Barnett1997}.
+Further we examine fluctuations of observation of the deformed Pegg--Barnett operator caused by imperfect gates in a quantum circuit of the QFT.

-Let us begin by explaining the observables and the time evolution of the LGI more specifically.
-To define the Pegg--Barnett phase operator in an ($s+1$)-dimensional Hilbert space, an orthonormal basis $\{|\phi_{m}\rangle_{s}\}$ is prepared.
-We construct two pairs of projections from $\{|\phi_{m}\rangle_{s}\}$ from which we build two observables named $\hat{O}^{(\mbox{ parity})}_{s}$ and $\hat{O}^{(+,-)}_{s}$.
-Assuming that the initial state is a coherent state and that the boson system evolves under weak interaction with a zero-temperature environment, we derive explicit forms of the LGIs of $\hat{O}^{(\mbox{ parity})}_{s}$ and $\hat{O}^{(+,-)}_{s}$.